joanmarc28/Robocat/README.md

 ### Police Officer
 Authorized officers can access a control interface to monitor and manage RoboCat units in real-time:
 - Live location tracking (GPS coordinates)
-- Internal system monitoring, including controllers temperature
+- Internal system monitoring, including controller temperature
 - Real-time video feed from RoboCat's onboard camera
 - Remote control commands such as "Crouch" or "Stand Up"